fbpx

 When a father never shows up to any of his son’s ball games, he could come to some traumatizing beliefs about himself, like, “why am I not important?”
 A boy could come to the conclusion that he will never be good enough no matter how hard he works since his father always re-mows the lawn.

-Uncovering Your True Identity
+Uncovering the Roots of Rejection: Uncovering Your True Identity

 Some of these lies that we tell ourselves can be so far from the truth of what happened.
 And yet, it is the reality that our subconscious uses to build all of our coping mechanisms.
 The enemy works hard to whisper in children’s ears that what they are experiencing is an indicator of who they are.